 Reliability & build qualityNext up: Value

-We've got nine Moto-Guzzi California owners' reviews on the site, with an overall score of 4.3 stars out of 5.
+Our Moto Guzzi California owners' reviews are relatively positive.
 There have been a few issues with reliability but in the main owners seem happy with their bikes.

 Value vs rivalsNext up: Equipment

 The Moto Guzzi California 1100EV is not cheap new but there’s plenty of rivals that are much, much pricier.

 The California 1100EV is well priced on the used market, especially when compared to Harleys which hardly depreciate.
 Japanese cruisers can look cheaper but few handle as well and none have the heritage or charisma of the Moto Guzzi California 1100EV.